Whimsy Stick

 Boredom relief when owners are absent

 I’ve never seen a puzzle toy fix a reactive dog.
 I’ve never seen an automatic ball launcher build a reliable recall.
 Those aren’t the right tools for those problems.
-Match the best interactive dog toy to the root cause — not the visible symptom.
+Match the toy to the root cause — not the visible symptom.

 Choosing the Best Interactive Dog Toy by Drive Level

 The single biggest mistake people make when buying interactive dog toys is ignoring their dog’s drive level.
 A puzzle toy that’s perfect for a laid-back Basset Hound will do approximately nothing for a working-line Belgian Malinois.
-Furthermore, the wrong choice for your dog’s drive level can actively reinforce problem behaviors rather than solving them.
-Here’s the breakdown:
+The wrong choice can actively reinforce problem behaviors rather than solving them.

 High Drive